oksanaprotsukha/iac_impact_assessment/README.md

 [Back to top](#table-of-contents) <br>

-The analysis is based on [Industrial Energy Assessment Database](https://iac.university/download).
+The analysis is based on the [Industrial Energy Assessment Database](https://iac.university/download).

+IAC Database contains the technical information about more than 22,000 industrial energy audits done by all the industrial assessment centers as of May 2025.
+This includes information on the type of facility assessed (size, industry, energy usage, etc.) and details of resulting recommendations (type, energy & dollars savings etc.).
+Technical details on the database and the description of all data points areavailable on the IAC website: [IAC documentation](https://iac.university/#database)

 ## Usage